Church History (CH)

 This course explores the development of Christianity from the post-Reformation era to the present day.
 Through a sympathetic engagement with primary and secondary historical sources, students will acquire a general understanding of the contributions of Protestant orthodoxy; Puritanism and Pietism; the rise of modern secularism; the proliferation of Protestant denominations; the "Enlightenment"; the Evangelical awakenings and revivals in Europe and North America; the Wesleyan movement; nineteenth century missionary expansion; the advance of Christianity in the majority world; modern Pentecostal Christianity; and current theological trends.

-CH 5060 American Church History - 3 Hours
+CH 5060 American Church History - 2 Hours

 CH 7411 History of Free Church Movement - 2 Hours

-A study of the emergence of the Free Church Movement as a vital force in European Christianity; the contributions of leading personalities to the free churches; the interplay of European pietism with the movement; and the spread of the movement to North America with special reference to the Evangelical Free Church of America.
+A study of the emergence of the Free Church Movement as a vital force in European Christianity, the contributions of leading personalities to the free churches, the interplay of European pietism with the movement, and the spread of the movement to North America with special reference to the Evangelical Free Church of America.

-CH 7477 MA Major Comprehensive Exam - 1 Hour
+CH 7477 MA Major Comprehensive Exam - 0-1 Hours

 A department-specific Major Comprehensive Exam required in some MA programs.
 Registration should be completed at the beginning of the semester for the regularly scheduled exam date later that semester.
 Credit is posted when the Exam is passed; No Credit if the Exam is failed or not completed.

-CH 7485 MA Thesis - 0-3 Hours
+CH 7485 MA Thesis - 0-2 Hours

 MA thesis writers register for - 7485 in the department of their concentration.
 Prerequisite: Approved thesis proposal on file in the Dean's Office and other department-specific prerequisites.
 Counts as fulltime academic status.
 (35 hours of academic work per week.)
 Letter grade or Credit / No Credit as arranged with the department.
 No grade is posted for this course until the thesis is completed and approved.